-Demoral is an incredibly addictive opioid drug, and its abuse comes with serious risks that reach into every area of life.
-No matter how long a person has been abusing Demoral, recovery is possible.
+Demerol is an addictive opioid drug, and its abuse comes with serious risks that reach into every area of life.
+No matter how long a person has been abusing Demerol, recovery is possible.

-With comprehensive treatment that is tailored to meet each person’s specific needs, opiates do not have to rule a person’s life.
-While there is no cure for addiction, it can be effectively managed on a long-term basis.
-As a result, people can leave opiate abuse and addiction in the past and achieve a life of health and wellness.
+With comprehensive treatment that is tailored to meet each person’s specific needs, opioids do not have to rule a person’s life.
+With treatment help, opioid addiction can be effectively managed on a long-term basis.

 Help is just a phone call away.
 If you or someone you love is struggling with addiction and are unsure of what to do, call us today at .
 Greenhouse Treatment Center, American Addiction Centers’ inpatient drug rehab center in Texas, is ready to help you get the treatment you need today.

 - U.S. Department of Health and Human Services—Food & Drug Administration.
 (2020).
 Drugs@FDA: FDA-Approved Drugs: Meperidine.